dimanikulin/dimanikulin/README.md

 <img alt="Awards" src="https://github-readme-stats.vercel.app/api/gist?id=67fd1012dd1c668aeb6c88ba98ffc7af"/>
 </div>

-I was nominated as the *best student* at **EPAM SCHOOL of Digital Engineering** in 2021 and at **Kharkiv State Academy of Railway Transport** in 2001.
-Also I was nominated as the *Top Interviewer in Kyiv for C/C++* at **GlobalLogic** in 2021, 2022 and 2023.

 I am fluent in three **languages**: Ukrainian, English, Russian.

 I have several scientific [publications](./MySciencePublications.md) and numerous other [publications](./MyPublications.md).

 I have expertise in the following domains: **Billing systems**, **Embedded systems**, **Mobile applications**, **Media**, **Healthcare**, **Communication**, **Geoinformatics**, **Railways**.
-I have a deep understanding of **Microsoft OS** programming and extensive experience with cross-platform programming.

 My interests include **Automotive**, **Manufacturing**, **Logistic** and **Security**.